MDAnalysis/MDAnalysis.github.io/_posts/2017-11-11-environments.md

 for another project you are working on.
 The solution to this problem is to install the same programs multiple times.

-On this post I will explain several ways to keep maintain different versions of the same program on a computer.
-For this I'm introducing several ways to create isolated environments.
-The guide will mostly focus on python packages but large parts can independently be applied to other languages and programs as well.
+In this post I will explain how conda and python virtual envs can be used to manage different package versions.

 # Conda Environments